powsybl/powsybl.github.io/docs/iidm/importer/post-processor/JavaScriptPostProcessor.md

 print("Network " + network.getId() + " (" + network.getSourceFormat()+ ") is imported");
 ```

-Read this [tutorial](../../../todo.md) to learn how to write more complex JS script.
+Read this [tutorial](../../../todo.md) to learn how to write more complex JS scripts.

 # Maven configuration
 To use the Groovy post processor, add the following dependencies to the `pom.xml` file: